Though they are primarily grown outdoors, Calla Lilies make for wonderful houseplants.

 Light – Indoors, Calla Lilies want lots of bright, indirect light.
 Moderate to low light will impact flowering and direct sunlight can lead to leaf scorch.

-Water – Water once the top 2 to 3 inches of soil is dry.
+Water – Water once the top third of the soil is dry.

 Soil – Evenly moist, well-draining soil like Espoma Potting Soil.
 Calla Lilies don’t want to be soaking wet so if the soil isn’t draining quickly enough, add perlite to increase drainage.